PaleCache/NeonKat/README.md

 ## 🛠️ Key Features
 - **Playlist loading and saving**
-- **Supports embedded and image / gif file cover art**: if you add a png / jpg to the song directory called cover.png / cover.gif it will draw for all the songs with no artwork
+- **Supports embedded and image / gif file cover art**: if you add a png / jpg to the song directory called cover.png / cover.gif it will draw for all the songs with no artwork.
+You can also have artwork matching the name of the song and it will load that for the corresponding song
 - **Music visualizer**
 - **Always on top mini mode**
 - **Seek, volume, and other simple features you would expect from a music player**